How to improve your score in IB Language and Literature Paper 1.

 - Slogan and copy: as the image is so important in ads, text is kept to a minimum.
 Slogans should be short, catchy, memorable and should have a relationship with the image; this is called anchoring.
 Look for typographical features such as bold fonts, underlined words and the like.

-- Association: adds sell products but also values and you should be alert to the abstract concepts that the advert is associating with its product and brand.
+- Association: ads sell products… but also sell values.
+You should be alert to the abstract concepts that the advert is associating with its product and brand.
+Understand that objects, settings, people and so on are symbolic.

 - Testimonial: adverts often include the satisfied quotations of customers who already used the product and are delighted with their purchase.
 Some ads feature celebrity testimonials.